Act 129 Opt-Out

 Conservatively, large C&I customers have been required by statute to contribute nearly $400 million since the inception of Act 129.
 This is despite the fact that they continue to make their own more informed independent investments in EE/DSM, effectively being required to pay twice for EE/DSM while potentially subsidizing competitors utilizing the utilities’ programs.
 For instance one IECPA member company has paid $732,000 into the Phase 3 program and has only received $25,000 in energy efficiency project support at their facility.
 Another member paid $902,688 in just the two years of 2017 & 2018 while only receiving $154,000 in energy efficiency project support at their facility during that time frame.

 The Act 129 Energy Efficiency & Conservation program has not materially increased the degree that large energy intensive businesses have implemented energy efficiency, but it has added surcharges which a) unnecessary waste money on EE&C program administrative cost that could otherwise be invested in self-funded energy efficiency projects and b) increase energy costs diverting significant dollars away from economic growth projects and more jobs.

-IECPA’s effort will be to pass a bill through both the Senate and House in early 2019 to get a Voluntary Opt-Out for the next Act 129 Phase starting in 2021.
+IECPA’s effort will be to pass a bill through both the Senate and House to get a Voluntary Opt-Out for the next Act 129 Phase starting in 2021.